Riverside South, Manhattan: 1960s plans

 In 1961, the railroad proposed a partnership with the Amalgamated Lithographers Union to build Litho City, a mixed-use development over the tracks.
 There would be six 47-story buildings and three 41-story buildings, all designed by Kelly & Gruzen.
 The development would have included 200 artists' studios that faced north; the rest of the units would be structured as rental apartments or housing cooperatives.
 Sources variously cited Litho City as being built to accommodate 12,500 or 25,000 people.
 The New York City Planning Commission (CPC) deferred action on the Litho City proposal for a year while it reviewed Litho City's effects on traffic in the neighborhood, and the consulting firm of Day & Zimmerman warned that the development might worsen traffic.
 Nonetheless, the union's president Edward Swayduck and the city's traffic commissioner Henry A. Barnes both endorsed the Litho City plan.

 The CPC designated the West Side rail yard as an urban renewal site in October 1962, allowing the plans for Litho City to proceed.
 Shortly afterward, the Amalgamated Lithographers Union announced plans for a $15 million dormitory in the development, which would house 1,000 foreign students.
 Plans also called for a promenade linking to Lincoln Center, in addition to a park on the Hudson River shoreline.
 A scale model of Litho City was unveiled at Grand Central Terminal in 1963.
 By then, the project was being planned as a high-income development, rather than a middle-income development; the cost of Litho City was estimated at $175 million.
 There were to be 6,000 apartments, and a new street, running parallel to the yard between 66th and 70th streets, was also proposed.
 Moses also planned to build an exit from the West Side Highway to Litho City, prompting objections that the street grid could not handle the additional traffic.

 The plans for Litho City were formally dropped in January 1966 due to disputes over the air rights; the railroad had terminated the union's lease of the site two months prior.
 In the late 1960s, there were various proposals by the city's Educational Construction Fund for mixed residential and school projects, also partly on landfill.
 This development would have included several athletic fields and between 6,000 and 12,000 apartments.
-In the early 1970s, Moses proposed relocating the highway between 59th and 72nd streets to ground level to facilitate an extension of Riverside Park, but he was unsuccessful.
+In the early 1970s, Robert Moses proposed relocating the highway between 59th and 72nd streets inland to facilitate an extension of Riverside Park, but he failed to convince the state Department of Transportation.
 The state rejected that proposal because of the presumed negative effect on development opportunities and because it would violate the Blumenthal Amendment, which prohibited any highway construction that would alter Riverside Park.